blackistheneworange/filewatcher/README.md

 > The directory to be watched.
 This path should always point to a directory

 ### -ignore
-> CSV of files to ignore when watching
+> CSV of files and directories to ignore when watching

 ## Additional Information